tayler-id/ai-agent-fresh/.clinerules/default-rules.md

 3.  **Post-Audit:**
     *   The updated Memory Bank becomes the new source of truth.
     *   Offer reflection on the audit process itself for potential `.clinerules` refinement.

+---

+## Troubleshooting and Resilience Patterns

+### Dependency and Module System Issues

+#### ESM/CJS Interoperability and SDK Import Issues
+- When encountering `SyntaxError` for named exports between `.mjs` (importer) and `.js` (imported, using ESM syntax) files, especially if the project/package of the `.js` file might not be explicitly `"type": "module"`:
+    - **Action:** Attempt renaming the imported `.js` file to `.mjs`.
+Update all its import statements in other files accordingly.
+Delete the original `.js` file after confirming the rename and updates.
+This explicitly signals it as an ES Module.
+- If, after ensuring local project files are treated as ESM (e.g., by using `.mjs` extensions), an `ERR_PACKAGE_PATH_NOT_EXPORTED` error occurs when importing from an external SDK/library:
+    - **Documentation:** Clearly document this as an issue with the external package's `package.json` "exports" field, indicating it's not correctly configured for ESM consumption.
+    - **Assessment:** Note that this typically requires a fix or update in the external package itself.
+Complex workarounds like deep/direct file imports are risky and should be avoided unless explicitly guided and understood.
+    - **Task Management:** If the SDK is critical and this error makes it unusable, mark related tasks as BLOCKED.
+Clearly state the dependency on an SDK fix or a viable, safe workaround.
+    - **Execution:** Avoid repeated attempts to use the problematic import if the error is consistently `ERR_PACKAGE_PATH_NOT_EXPORTED`, as it's a fundamental package structure or build issue with the dependency.
+- If a "Module not found" error for an external SDK occurs at *runtime* within a Next.js/Turbopack environment (especially when an `.mjs` file imports the SDK), even after successful `npm install` and initial server startup (including cache clearing):
+    - **Investigation:** Suspect an SDK packaging or `exports` field issue related to ESM compatibility with the specific bundler/runtime context.
+The module might be locatable during the initial build phase but fail resolution when a specific route/API dynamically loads or bundles it.
+    - **Memory Bank Check:** Consult `techContext.md` or `activeContext.md` for known issues with the specific SDK and ESM/bundler compatibility.
+    - **Action:** Document the runtime nature of the error.
+If known SDK issues align, prioritize addressing those (e.g., checking for SDK updates, known workarounds for its `exports` field with the bundler).
+Consider this distinct from simple missing dependency errors.

+#### Persistent SDK Functional Bugs (e.g., @modelcontextprotocol/sdk StdioClientTransport)
+- When a specific version of an SDK consistently exhibits a functional bug (e.g., `@modelcontextprotocol/sdk@1.11.0` `StdioClientTransport` failing to initialize `Client` instances correctly in Node.js ESM environments, leading to undefined methods like `callTool`):
+    - **Initial Action:** After initial diagnosis and confirmation (e.g., across multiple test attempts or different but related tasks), clearly document this specific bug, the SDK version, and the environment in `memory-bank/techContext.md` and `memory-bank/activeContext.md`.
+    - **Version Check & Iteration (New):** If a critical SDK bug blocks core functionality across multiple attempted versions (e.g., different patch versions like v1.11.0 and v1.11.4), and if feasible:
+        -   Check the SDK's repository (e.g., GitHub issues, releases) for any mentions of the bug or recent fixes.
+        -   If a slightly newer or older patch/minor version is available and seems relevant, propose to the user testing this alternative version in a targeted way (e.g., in a minimal reproduction script or a specific sub-project like `advanced-chat-ui`) before broader changes.
+This should be a time-boxed effort.
+        -   Document the outcome of testing alternative versions.
+    - **Subsequent Tasks:** For tasks that would rely on this buggy feature of that specific SDK version, if no workaround is known or feasible:
+        - Assume the bug will persist for the versions tested.
+        - Clearly state this assumption when planning or reporting on such tasks (e.g., "Testing of Stdio transport is expected to fail due to known SDK bug X with versions Y and Z").
+        - Prioritize alternative transports or approaches if available and the buggy feature is critical.
+    - **Execution:** Avoid repeated, unchanged test executions of a feature known to be broken by such an underlying SDK bug for the tested versions, unless new information (e.g., a confirmed SDK update fixing the issue, a new viable workaround) becomes available.

+### Handling Persistent TypeScript/Linter Errors (Environment-Suspected)
+- When TypeScript or linter errors persist for code that appears to align with current library/SDK documentation (e.g., for types like Vercel AI SDK's `Message` or `ToolSet`):
+    - **Action:** Attempt reasonable fixes such as explicit typing of variables/objects and verifying import sources.
+    - **Assessment:** If errors remain and are suspected to be due to the local TypeScript environment (e.g., outdated package versions within a specific sub-project like `advanced-chat-ui`, incorrect `tsconfig.json` settings, or TS language server cache issues) rather than a fundamental code logic error against the library's intended API:
+        - **Documentation:** Document the specific errors and the lines of code affected in the task completion details and `memory-bank/activeContext.md`.
+        - **Reporting:** Note the suspicion that it's an environment/tooling issue.
+        - **Execution:** Proceed with completing the task if the core logical implementation is sound according to documentation, but clearly flag these TS/linting issues for user attention, as they might cause runtime problems or indicate a need for environment/dependency updates by the user.